 As our network has grown, so too has the calling to provide ongoing resources and support to the youth workers, teachers, and other adult mentors around the world who use the Creative Empowerment Model in their work.
 Whether its social workers supporting young people with HIV/AIDS in Uganda, or facilitators training community leaders in rural South Africa, or youth workers training teachers near Bangalore, India, we endeavor to stay connected with all practitioners who have come through our trainings and help maximize their impact.
 Our extensive online network of more than 10,000 creative change-makers allows us to reach out and build community that persists long after trainings end.

-Charlie and Peggy’s inspiring partnership, and vision for a world that values and supports the creativity, voices, and contributions of young people, is at the heart of what we do.
+Charlie, Peggy, and Ian’s inspiring partnership, and vision for a world that values and supports the creativity, voices, and contributions of young people, is at the heart of what we do.
 We operate with a spirit of collaboration at every level.
 We partner with amazing local organizations around the world.
 We coordinate with a global network of facilitators and volunteers who help make our trainings and youth camps happen.
 Our own small team is defined by teamwork, eager to support each other and help new ideas take flight.
-As our reach continues to grow, we hope you’ll partner with us, too.
+As our reach continues to grow, we hope you’ll engage with us, too.
 Help plant the seeds of Creative Empowerment in the lives of youth.
 Let’s make Partners for Youth Empowerment’s next chapter the best one yet.